19 Climatology of the atmosphere

 \[ \begin{align} 0 &= \left(f + \newoverline{\zeta}\right)\newoverline{v} + \newoverline{\zeta'v'},\\ 0 &= -\frac{\partial\left(g\newoverline{h} + g\newoverline{b} + \newoverline{k}\right)}{\partial y} - \left(f + \newoverline{\zeta}\right)\newoverline{u} - \newoverline{\zeta'u'}.\tag{19.35}\label{eq:swe_mean_deriv_0} \end{align} \]

-For mass conservation reasons applies
+For reasons of mass conservation one has

 \[ \begin{align} \newoverline{v} = 0,\tag{19.36}\label{eq:v_bar_0_swe} \end{align} \]

-from which immediately
+from which

 \[ \begin{align} \newoverline{\zeta'v'} = 0 \end{align} \]